 Open the index.html

-You just learnt how to build a webpage that loads a random playing card.
-A fully working demo of this project is available on CodePen.
-Thanks for reading!
-Why not check out more of my tutorials in the links below.
+There you have it, you’ve just learnt how to build a webpage that loads a random playing card using JavaScript.
+As always the source code for this project can be found on GitHub.
+If you enjoyed this tutorial why not check out more of our practical web development tutorials in the links below.